Credit: www.europeanpharmaceuticalreview.com

 Use: Lowers blood pressure and protects kidneys in diabetic patients.

-4. Antidiabetic Drugs
+- Antidiabetic Drugs - Metformin

 Trade Names: Glucophage, Fortamet